Friday, March 12, 2010

 04 Belarus

 A: Carbon-dated within the first few seconds of its life.
-I feel only Turkey has the right and the wherewithal to produce thirty-second instrumental openings to their Eurovision entries, although the furrow this etches in my brow soon turns to a grudging admiration of how together it sounds.
-Kind of like In My Dreams, but without being anywhere near as attractive.
+I feel only Turkey has the right and the wherewithal to produce 30-second instrumental openings to their Eurovision entries, although the furrow this etches in my brow soon turns to a grudging admiration of how together it sounds.
+Kind of like In My Dreams, without being anywhere near as attractive.

 V: The sheeted figure being blown about by the wind machine is intriguing but doesn’t add a lot to the performance.
 Petr has a touch of ’80s glamour about him that only leaves me wondering what happened to the shoulder pads.
 Vocally he’s not as strong as I thought he would be, but the song sounds better than it has a right to.
 I love the cat’s eye motif.